-Greg Maddrey is a Director with The Chartis Group and President of Chartis Consulting.
+Greg Maddrey is a Director and President with The Chartis Group.
 He brings more than 24 years of management consulting and healthcare executive experience to the firm.
-Mr. Maddrey has advised some of the nation's pre-eminent academic medical centers, schools of medicine, integrated delivery systems, children’s hospitals, and payors.
-He has led consulting engagements in the areas of: enterprise strategic planning; mergers and acquisitions; partnership/newco development; payor/provider partnerships; service line planning; and alignment (organizational and economic).
-In the past several years, Mr. Maddrey has focused extensively on supporting providers and payors evaluate, pursue and structure mergers and partnership agreements.
-Mr. Maddrey also brings to the firm extensive payor experience having managed several health plans.
+Greg has advised some of the nation's pre-eminent academic medical centers, schools of medicine, integrated delivery systems, children’s hospitals, and payers.
+He has led consulting engagements in the areas of: enterprise strategic planning; mergers and acquisitions; partnership/newco development; payer/provider partnerships; service line planning; and alignment (organizational and economic).
+In the past several years, Greg has focused extensively on supporting providers and payers evaluate, pursue, and structure mergers and partnership agreements.
+Greg also brings to the firm extensive payor experience having managed several health plans.

-In addition to consulting, Mr. Maddrey has significant experience in the payor segment.
+In addition to consulting, Greg has significant experience in the payer segment.
 He was president and general manager of Aveta Health Illinois/North American Medical Management of Illinois, a startup Medicare Advantage Special Needs Plan, serving seniors with chronic conditions and an MSO serving physician groups and PHOs taking primary and specialty capitation.
-Additionally, Mr. Maddrey held several executive and general management positions at both United HealthGroup and Anthem.
+Additionally, Greg held several executive and general management positions at both United HealthGroup and Anthem.

-Mr. Maddrey frequently writes and speaks on issues of alignment and strategy, recently publishing the papers: “Achieving Optimal Alignment in Academic Health Centers;” “Aggregate, Integrate, and Align: A Framework for Health System Development and Alignment:” “The Emergence of Innovative Payor-Provider Partnerships;” “Defining Incentive Distribution in Support of Network Alignment: Key Options and Considerations in Developing the Right Model;” and “Population Health Management: Advancing your Position in the Journey to Value-Based Care.”
+Greg frequently writes and speaks on issues of alignment and strategy, recently publishing the papers: “Achieving Optimal Alignment in Academic Health Centers;” “Aggregate, Integrate, and Align: A Framework for Health System Development and Alignment;” “The Emergence of Innovative Payor-Provider Partnerships;” “Defining Incentive Distribution in Support of Network Alignment: Key Options and Considerations in Developing the Right Model;” and “Population Health Management: Advancing your Position in the Journey to Value-Based Care.”